Science

 Learning Targets

-- Students define what a cell is and cnceptulaize the relative size of cell compared to other microscopic object
+- Students define what a cell is.
+Conceptulaize the relative size of cell compared to other microscopic objects.
+Explain the difference between Eukaryotic & Prokaryotic Cells.

 Learning Targets